AleCueto/programming-exercises/README.md

-# programming-exercises
+# Programming Exercises
-Programming exercises from first course of cross platform  software development
+Java´s programming exercises from first course of **cross-platform software development**.
+An official course in Málaga (Spain).
+Done at @iescampanillas